 Machine learning has become one of the most important tools in various businesses for the past 10-15 years with tremendous improvements in the last few.
 Machine learning, which is a subfield of Artificial Intelligence, is roughly divided into two groups; prediction and clustering.
+What is machine learning?
 Below we’ll briefly explain Prediction, also known as supervised learning, and Clustering, also known as unsupervised learning.

 Supervised learning algorithms build a model with the aim of using inputs to predict the output.
 It’s called supervised learning because we have labeled data, e.g. a dataset on customers who are labeled as Buy or Didn’t buy.
 The algorithm uses this labeled data to learn to predict the outcome, i.e. if a customer will buy the product or not.
 During the learning process the algorithm gets feedback on how well it is doing, and uses that particular feedback information to adjust and improve.

 The algorithm is then evaluated on how well it did in predicting the probability of buying, and as can be seen on the graph below the algorithm worked well.
 Only four observations are classified wrongly i.e. four customers who didn’t buy the product are predicted as someone with high probability of buying since it’s on the “buy side” of the downward sloping line.

 Unsupervised learning algorithms take data that only has inputs, i.e. we have no information on any output.
 The algorithm tries to find structure in the data, such as groups, which is more commonly known as clusters, and identifies commonalities in the data based on similarity (or dissimilarity) measure.